harness-community/ci-migration-guides/GITLAB_TO_HARNESS_CI/Readme.md

 **1. Define a Stage that executes a single build step.**

-In GitLab jobs are a fundamental element in the configuration file.
+In GitLab, jobs are a fundamental element in the configuration file.
 The repositories are automatically fetched in Gitlab CI.

 - Gitlab